openconfig/featureprofiles/feature/gribi/ate_tests/base_leader_election_test/README.md

 *   Add an `IPv4Entry` for `198.51.100.0/24` pointing to ATE port-2 via
     `gRIBI-A`, ensure that the entry is ignored by the DUT.

-*   Send a `ModifyRequest` from `gRIBI-A` specifying `election_id` 12, followed by a `ModifyRequest` updating `198.51.100.0/24` pointing to ATE port-2, ensure that routing is updated to receive packets for `198.51.100.0/24` at ATE port-2.
+*   Make `gRIBI-A` become leader, followed by a `ModifyRequest` updating `198.51.100.0/24` pointing to ATE port-2, ensure that routing is updated to receive packets for `198.51.100.0/24` at ATE port-2.

 ## Protocol/RPC Parameter Coverage